acoliver/evals/problems/base64-fix/workspace/problem.md

 - Decoding must accept valid Base64 input (with or without padding) and recover the original Unicode string, **and** must reject clearly invalid payloads by throwing an error so the CLI can signal failure.
 - Keep the CLI behavior intact: return exit code `0` on success, `1` on failure, and write error messages to `stderr`.

-You may refactor the module layout if needed, but preserve the exposed functions so tests continue to import them.
+You may refactor the module layout if needed, but preserve the exposed functions so existing consumers keep working.

 ### Constraints
 - **Do not** modify `tsconfig.json`, ESLint/Prettier configs, or `package.json`.
 - Keep the project strictly typed—avoid falling back to `any` unless a type really is unavailable.

-## Commands
+## Verification Checklist

 ```bash
 npm install